 2025 Accolades

 Congratulations to our incredible performers and designers!
-We’re thrilled to have received more year-end honors from the Orlando Sentinel than any other theater in Central Florida, with an outstanding 21 nominations, including 4 Critic’s Picks, celebrating the very best in regional theater!
+We’re thrilled to be recognized with year-end honors from the Orlando Sentinel—an outstanding 24 nominations, including 3 Critic’s Picks—celebrating the very best in regional theater.

 Critic’s Picks